fxstubbe/A_Tn-Seq_pipeline/README.md

 ### Compute an essentiallity index

-To assess for essentiality of a gene, a sliding window we used a sliding window approach.
+To assess for essentiality of a gene, we used a sliding window approach.
 Instead of counting insertions in genes, we count insertions in overlapping windows of a fixed size.

 **Script** : Sliding_window.R